sneaky-potato/sneaky-potato.github.io/content/oss/gsoc-05.md

 - Every change is in eBPF, and the eBPF code is a pain to write.
 - Every policy change requires recompilation.

-With luasched, the scheduler asks Lua how a task should be treated in *Lua* which is relatively simple to write.
+With `luasched`, the scheduler asks Lua how a task should be treated in *Lua* which is relatively simple to write.

 ```lua